+212 664 245 833

 6. Marrakech Popular Arts Festival, Marrakech

-The Marrakech Popular Arts Festival is one of the oldest and most popular events in Morocco.
-The festival attracts entertainers and artists from Europe and Asia.
+Marrakech Popular Arts Festival is one of the most celebrated and popular events in Morocco.
+The multi-day festival attracts entertainers and artists from Morocco as well as Europe, Asia and beyond.
 It combines modern music with ancient folk dances.
 Gnaoua dancers, fortune tellers, acting troupes, snake charmers, fire eaters, and other entertainers are part of this grand event which takes place at El Badi Palace, constructed by El Mansour in the sixteenth century.
 El Badi Palace's enormous space and charming, historic ruins are where the event is held with some activities also being featured at Marrakech’s vibrant, Djemaa el Fna Square.
+Marrakech Popular Arts Festival is held annually in July.

 7. Fantasia - A Celebration of Horsemanship